Robot (Doctor Who): Plot

-Following his regeneration, the Fourth Doctor becomes delirious and falls unconscious in front of Sarah Jane Smith and Brigadier Lethbridge-Stewart.
-The Doctor tries to sneak off in his TARDIS, but the Brigadier and Sarah stop him, convincing him to help in finding the culprit in the theft of top secret plans for a disintegrator gun.
+Following his regeneration, the Fourth Doctor becomes delirious and erratic.
+The Doctor tries to sneak off in his TARDIS, but the Brigadier and Sarah Jane stop him, convincing him to help in finding the culprit in the theft of top secret plans for a disintegrator gun.

 Sarah investigates the National Institute for Advanced Scientific Research, colloquially known as the "Think Tank".
-She finds that director Hilda Winters, her assistant Arnold Jellicoe, and former Think Tank member Professor J.P.
-Kettlewell are developing a robot, K1, to be used to perform tasks in hazardous locations in place of humans.
-Winters and Jellicoe have secretly instructed K1 to kill Cabinet Minister Joseph Chambers as an enemy of humanity and to use the completed disintegrator gun to steal international nuclear launch codes from Chambers' safe.
-Sarah is stunned to learn that Kettlewell was the mastermind behind the plot.
+She finds that director Hilda Winters, her assistant Arnold Jellicoe, and Professor J.P.
+Kettlewell are developing a robot, K1, to be used to perform tasks in hazardous locations.
+Winters and Jellicoe have secretly instructed K1 to kill Cabinet Minister Joseph Chambers, and use a completed disintegrator gun to steal international nuclear launch codes from Chambers' safe.
 K1 discovers Sarah's presence, and Winters orders K1 to kill her.
 When UNIT arrives, the three conspirators and K1 escape with Sarah as their hostage.

-Winters sends a list of demands to the world governments and gives them thirty minutes to comply, then orders Kettlewell to connect to the launch computers and prepare to send the launch codes.
+Winters sends a list of demands to the world governments and gives them thirty minutes to comply, then orders Kettlewell to connect to the launch computers.
 Kettlewell, who never expected their plan to get to this stage, hesitates, and in the ensuing discussion, Sarah and Harry attempt to escape with Kettlewell's assistance.
 Winters orders K1 to stop them, but the robot inadvertently fires the disintegrator gun at Kettlewell, killing him.
-The death of its creator puts K1 in a further confused state, falling to the ground and apparently shutting down.
-Winters attempts to program the countdown, but the Doctor arrives and successfully counters it.
+In a confused state due to the death of its creator, K1 falls to the ground and apparently shuts down.

 As UNIT forces take Winters and Jellicoe away, K1 reactivates and attacks UNIT.
 K1 seeks out Sarah to protect her, a result of an Oedipus complex it developed from Sarah's previous compassion, according to the Doctor.
-When the Doctor finds out about the living metal that Kettlewell used in constructing K1 and the metal virus he designed to reduce the world's metallic waste, the Doctor races back to Kettlewell's lab to synthesise a batch of the virus.
-Meanwhile, Lethbridge-Stewart fires the disintegrator gun at the robot but the blast is absorbed by the living metal, causing the robot to grow to an enormous size.
-The Doctor returns, throwing a bucket of virus solution onto K1, and the robot slowly shrinks before the virus consumes it.
+The Doctor finds out about the living metal that Kettlewell used in constructing K1 and the metal virus he designed to reduce the world's metallic waste.
+He races back to Kettlewell's lab to synthesise a batch of the virus.
+The Brigadier fires the disintegrator gun at the robot, but the blast is absorbed by the living metal- and K1 grows to an enormous size.
+The Doctor returns, throwing a bucket of virus solution onto K1; the robot slowly shrinks before the virus consumes it.
 As they regroup back at UNIT headquarters, Sarah is saddened by the loss of K1.
 The Doctor offers to cheer her up with a trip in the TARDIS, extending the invitation to Harry as well.
-The TARDIS dematerialises just as the Brigadier arrives, and frets about letting Buckingham Palace know that their guests will be late for a celebratory dinner.